 A New Path to Parenthood: The first of its kind clinical trial in the Northeast, Penn Medicine's multi-year Uterine Factor Infertility (UNTIL) trial will provide uterus transplants to women with Uterine Factor Infertility

 After screening and enrollment, participants will undergo in vitro fertilization (IVF), during which their eggs are harvested and fertilized to create embryos that are then cryopreserved for transfer into the uterus following transplantation.

 Participants will go through a careful medical evaluation before they are listed for transplant with the United Network for Organ Sharing (UNOS).

 The transplanted uterus can come from a deceased donor or a living donor.
-A living uterus donor gives her uterus for the purpose of transplantation to a female recipient.
-A deceased uterus donor is a female that is willing to donate her uterus after death.
+A living uterus donor gives her uterus to a female recipient for the purpose of transplantation.
+A deceased uterus donor is a female who is willing to donate her uterus after death.

 After transplant surgery, participants will begin a regimen of immunosuppressant medications.
 These medications prevent immune rejection of the uterus and are identical to those taken by recipients of other types of organ transplants.